tawfiek/recipes/README.md

 # recipes

-This is a simple cross platform mobile app bliding using ionic 2 and firebase. allos you to add recipes and angredent shopping list
+This is a simple cross platform mobile app bliding using ionic 2 and firebase. allows you to add recipes and ingredient shopping list
 ## How to use this app

-* first thing you must add your firebase gonfigration in `app.component` file line 28 & 29
+* first thing you must add your firebase configration in `app.component` file line 28 & 29
   ```
    firebase.initializeApp({
       apiKey: "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX",